 As an all-industry organisation, FCS believes the industry should get the maximum benefit from the investments it makes in common standards and intelligence gathering.
 So we work pro-actively with specialist industry organisations to avoid duplicated effort, re-invented wheels and wasted resource.

 Best practice starts with each individual business.
 As a condition of membership, all FCS members are required to sign a code of ethics which includes treating customers fairly and training and developing employees.

-Where a business’s trading patterns and customer profile fall within the scope of General Condition 14, FCS can provide an Ofcom-approved Consumer Code of Practice and Complaints Code wording, along with free access to the Ofcom-approved Ombudsman Service alternative dispute resolution service.
+Where a business’s trading patterns and customer profile fall within the scope of General Condition 14, FCS can provide an Ofcom-approved Consumer Code of Practice and Complaints Code wording, along with free access to the Ofcom-approved Communications Ombudsman alternative dispute resolution service.

 In response to industry demand, FCS operates two specific best-practice schemes: FITAS for vehicle electricians, installing radio-frequency equipment to FCS1362, and SEAS for radio mast site engineers, installing and servicing equipment and antennas in accordance with FCS1331.